fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 ```
 There are several interesting things about the above output.
 - First, this tells us that the order in which we include modules is important.
 Ruby actually __looks at the last module we included first__.
 This means that in the rare occurrence that the modules we mix in contain a method with the same name, the __last module included will be consulted first__.
 - The second interesting thing is that the module included in the superclass made it on to the method lookup path.
-That means that all `GoodDog` objects will have access to not only Animal methods, but __also methods defined in the `Walkable` module__, as well as all other modules mixed in to any of its superclasses.
+That means that all `GoodDog` objects will have access to not only `Animal` methods, but __also methods defined in the `Walkable` module__, as well as _all other modules mixed in to any of its superclasses_.

 Sometimes when you're working on a large project, it can be confusing where all these methods are coming from.
 By understanding the method lookup path, we can have a better idea of where and how all available methods are organized.